hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 <HeaderBadgesWidget />

 There are a number of ways to help out the project for people of all skillsets and experience levels.
-If you are unsure where you may be best suited, stop by either our [**Discord**](https://t.me/bosagora_eng) and a member of the team or community will be happy to answer questions and offer some direction.
+If you are unsure where you may be best suited, stop by [**Telegram**](https://t.me/bosagora_eng) and a member of the team or community will be happy to answer questions and offer some direction.

 ## Getting Started